myndzi/simple-backoff/README.md

 Outputs:

     10
     60
     10

 # API

 ### constructor
-Three constructors are exported: `LinearBackoff`, `ExponentialBackoff`, and `FibonacciBackoff`.
-They each have slightly different options, but all accept a basic set of core options, passed as an options bag:
+Four constructors are exported: `LinearBackoff`, `ExponentialBackoff`, `FibonacciBackoff`, and `FixedBackoff`.
+They each have slightly different options, but the first three accept a basic set of core options, passed as an options bag:

     new LinearBackoff({
         min: 10,